akhodakivskiy/VimFx/documentation/api.md

 - keyStr: `String`.
 The current keypress represented as a string.

+- toplevel: `Boolean`.
+Whether or not the match was a toplevel match in the shortcut key tree.
+This is `true` unless the match is part of the tail of a multi-key shortcut.

 `onInput` should return `true` if the current keypress should not be passed on to the browser and web pages, or `false` otherwise.